openjdk/amber-docs/site/design-notes/pattern-match-semantics.md

    sequence of nested patterns;
  - _Declared patterns_, denoted by `id(P*)` or `C.id(P*)`.

-In any pattern match,  is always a pattern and a _match target_.
+In any pattern match, there is always a pattern and a _match target_.
 For `instanceof` the match target is the LHS operand; for `switch` it is the operand in the switch header.
 The match target has both a static and dynamic type; both may be used in determining whether the pattern matches.